JaKooLit/Fedora-Hyprland/README.md

 )
 7. add "env = WLR_DRM_DEVICES,/dev/dri/cardX" to the ENVvariables config (.config/hypr/configs/ENVariables.conf)  ; X being where the symlink of the gpu points to
 ```

-- [ ] Fedora Sway Specific - swaylock conflicts with swaylock-effects.
+- Fedora Sway Specific - swaylock conflicts with swaylock-effects.
 Lock screen would be only white.
 If decided to remove swaylock in favor with swaylock-effects, sway will be removed.
 So care
-- [ ] weather app may come back with no data resulting in  waybar.
-Deleting rbn folder in ~/.cache may help.
-However, its not always working.
-Fedora does not accept the Weather.py in ~/.config/hypr/scripts.
-If you find a better waybar weather provider, you can download and replace Weather.sh in the scripts directory

-- [ ] cava-waybar is not working

 more info from the hyprland wiki [`Hyprland Wiki Link`](https://wiki.hyprland.org/FAQ/#my-external-monitor-is-blank--doesnt-render--receives-no-signal-laptop)

-### 👍 CREDITS!
-- shutout to one who created and maintaining the Hyprland COPR repo [`Hyprland COPR Link`](https://copr.fedorainfracloud.org/coprs/solopasha/hyprland/)